sstraust/shannonmax/README.md

 ![Example Results](https://github.com/sstraust/shannonmax/blob/master/ExampleResults.png)

-Warning: When using a keylogger, be careful not to log any sensitive information!
+WARNING: When using a keylogger, be careful not to log any sensitive information!

 Cite This:\
 Straus, S. (2024).
 Better Keybindings with Information Theory [Computer software]. https://github.com/sstraust/shannonmax